PriyanshuSharma1/Sortify/README.md

 ## ${\color{lightblue} Getting Started}$

-To get started with FileHarbor, simply clone this repository and follow the installation instructions in the provided documentation.
+To get started with Sortify, simply clone this repository and follow the installation instructions in the provided documentation.
 Once installed, you'll be on your way to enjoying a clutter-free and organized digital workspace.

 ## ${\color{lightblue}Contributing}$